YurBoiRene/taub-grader/README.md

 This is a application meant to quickly grade programming assignments submitted to Canvas.

+As a note the application will load a .env file in the current working directory.

 It is very fragile and expects a few things:

 1. env var CANVAS_BASE_URL set to the base url of canvas with a trailing slash.